ricardosllm/CarND-Behavioral-Cloning/README.md

 model.add(Dense(20, activation='relu'))
 model.add(Dense(1))
 ```
-I used an **Adam optimizer** with a learning rate of `0.0001` and **mean squared error** as the loss function
+I used an **Adam optimizer** with a learning rate of `0.0001` and **mean squared error** as the loss function.

 ```python
 model.compile(optimizer=Adam(lr=1e-04), loss='mean_squared_error')
 ```

-The model was trained for **50 epochs** and achieved a loss of `0.0388` and a validation loss of `0.0404`
+The model was trained for **50 epochs** and achieved a loss of `0.0388` and a validation loss of `0.0404`.

 ## Results

 The model performed very well and is able to **run indefinitely** around the first track and around 75% of the times on the second track, where, at times, it gets stuck on a corner.

-I've attached a video of the car running a full lap on the first track `run1.mp4` and a second video of the car doing a pretty good job on the second track `run2.mp4`
+I've attached a video of the car running a full lap on the first track `run1.mp4` and a second video of the car doing a pretty good job on the second track `run2.mp4`.